 Dental Care for Dogs

-Great dental health is essential for ensuring a happy and healthy dog or cat.
+Excellent dental health is essential for ensuring a happy and healthy dog or cat.
 Dental disease is the most common disease that we see in our pets and affects cats and dogs of any age.
-It is important to start dental care early, in order to set up success for oral health long term, but starting dental care at any point in your pet’s life is still going to be extremely beneficial.
+It is vital to start dental care early, to set up success for oral health long term, but starting dental care at any point in your pet’s life is still going to be extremely beneficial.

 What types of dental care do you offer?

-For a full treatment of the mouth, we offer complete oral health assessment and treatments (or “dentistries”).
-These are performed under a full anaesthetic, supervised by a registered veterinary technician, to ensure the best treatment for the mouth (in pets, a high-quality dental exam and cleaning cannot be performed when our patients are awake).
-All dental patients receive IV fluids, full anaesthetic monitoring, and appropriate pain management.
+For a full treatment of the mouth, we offer complete oral health assessment and procedures (or “dentistries”).
+These are performed under a full anesthetic, supervised by a registered veterinary technician, to ensure the best treatment for the mouth (in pets, a high-quality dental exam and cleaning cannot be performed when our patients are awake).
+All dental patients receive IV fluids, full anesthetic monitoring, and appropriate pain management.
 The teeth are scaled to remove all existing tartar and are polished to a smooth finish.
-If needed, radiographs (x-rays) of the teeth are performed, in order to assess for root changes, bone loss or evidence of disease.
-Dental charting to assess each individual tooth is performed by the veterinarian.
+If needed, radiographs (x-rays) of the teeth are performed, to assess for root changes, bone loss or evidence of disease.
+The veterinarian performs dental charting to evaluate each tooth.
 If needed, extractions are performed by the veterinarian, to remove diseased, painful, mobile or broken teeth.

 Home dental care for dogs

 The ideal goal is brushing once daily!
 This will have the best benefit for the gums (minimizing gingivitis) and consistently decreases tartar buildup.
 Brushing a few times a week is still going to be beneficial, though, so aim to brush as often as possible.

 Dental toothpaste and brushes: Our pets cannot use human toothpaste, as it is not meant to be swallowed.
 There are specific dog and cat kinds of toothpaste that are formulated to be safe if ingested, and they often have flavours that our pets will enjoy.